ExMAG: Learning of Maximally Ancestral Graphs

 \paragraph{Evaluation Criteria} Suppose that a tested algorithm produced weight matrix $\hat{W}$.
 Such a matrix can contain nearly zero weights.
-For such reasons, thresholding is done, keeping only edges with weight greater than or equal to $\delta$.
+For such reasons, thresholding is done, keeping only edges with a weight greater than or equal to $\delta$.
 In cases when the ground-truth weight matrix $W$ is known, the best solution (in terms of structural Hamming distance, see below) is kept over those defined by different threshold $\delta$ values.
 In the evaluation, we use the \emph{structural Hamming distance (SHD)}.
 This distance is the sum of contributions over all pairs of variables in the graph.
 For two variables $i,j$, let $GT \in \{\rightarrow, \leftarrow, \leftrightarrow, \emptyset\}$ be the edge type in the ground truth graph and $PR \in \{\rightarrow, \leftarrow, \leftrightarrow, \emptyset\}$ be edge type in the predicted graph.
 Then the contribution of $i,j$ pair to SHD is $r_{ij} = 0$ if $GT = PR$, $0.5$ if $GT \neq PR \wedge GT \neq \emptyset \wedge PR \neq \emptyset$, and $1$ otherwise.
 Other measured criteria include \emph{runtime} and \emph{F1-score}, i.e., the harmonic mean of precision and recall.